-It varies by location, but you can expect to shell out an increased premium for at least three years.
+You can expect to shell out an increased car insurance premium for at least three years following a DUI.
 In some states, the premium will remain inflated as long as a DUI stays on file.
 Learn more about this at Nolo.com.

-Following a DUI, your state could require you to file one of these forms in order to prove that you’re insured before the company will offer you the necessary insurance to get back on the road.
+Following a DUI, your state could require you to file one of these forms in order to prove that you’re insured before the insurance provider will offer you the necessary insurance to get back on the road.
 An SR-22 form is a “statement of financial responsibility,” which is usually filed by an insurance company or agency on your behalf.
 You may not need to file an SR-22, depending on incidental factors around the accident.
 Learn more about SR-22 insurance.

 Your car insurance rate isn’t the only thing that changes after a DUI.
 A citation alters your relationship with your insurance company and your state's DMV.